 All rats are exposed to ticks, fleas, and other parasites as they travel through wooded areas and tall grass.
 Like other furry animals, they can bring these parasites into your yard.
 But rats aren’t usually content to stay in your yard.
 Like all rodents, they can chew their way into your home.
 While squirrels (a common home-invading rodent) will stay in your attic spaces, rats will explore your entire home.
 As they do, ticks will drop off of them.
 These ticks will immediately go about finding other hosts.
 If they find a dog, cat or some other furry pet, they’ll crawl into their fur and attach to their skin.
 This can make your pets sick.
 Ticks can also attach directly to you or others living in your home.
 While they don’t take humans as hosts, they will take a blood meal from a human when they have to.
 This can expose you to tick-borne diseases.

 A wild rat has not had exposure to people.
 This can make it unpredictable when approached.
 Like all wild animals, it can get aggressive if it feels threatened, or when it is protecting its young.

 A pet rat is usually contained in a cage.
 This is where it does its business.
 When wild rats get into your home, they do their business where they feel like it.
 This can cause damage to stored belongings in your attic.
 It can cause contamination in your pantry and kitchen.
 And it can be a source of contamination to packaged food.

 Rat Control In Santa Clara County

 It is important to know everything you can about rats.
 Rats have the potential to be a threat to your health and property.
-If you see rats in your Santa Clara County area home, contact Smith's Pest Management.
+If you see rats in your Santa Clara County area home, contact Smith’s Pest Management.
 We specialize in the control of wildlife pests.
-We can help you properly deal with rats.
+We can help you properly get rid of rats.
 Reach out to us today for immediate assistance with rodent control issues.
 We can help.